How to Write an Application Letter

 c.
 Introduction

-Your introduction should capture the reader’s attention quickly.
-Mention the position you’re applying for and where you found the job posting.
+Nevertheless, your introduction should capture the reader’s attention quickly.
+More so, mention the position you're applying for and where you found the job posting.
 For instance, I am writing to express my interest in the (Job Title), position at (Company Name), as advertised on (Where You Found the Job Posting).
 With my experience in (Relevant Field or Industry), I believe I can make a valuable contribution to your team.

 d.
 Body Paragraphs